MelonKony/millmint/content/utopia/landscape/territories/kalina.md

 ## Politics

 Kalina shares the Vekllei city-state's unusual parliamentary system and geographic electoral districts.
 The country is independent, but like other full members of Commonwealth it shares much of its constitutional legislature and state structure with the Vekllei city-state.
-The Armed Forces of the Commonwealth of Vekllei are responsible for defence of Kalina, which is positioned strategically in the Caribbean and hosts several important military facilities throughout its island chains.
+The Crown Armed Forces are responsible for defence of Kalina, which also contributes personnel and land to the supranational defence initiative.
+The Kalina Islands are positioned strategically in the Caribbean and host several important military facilities throughout its island chains.
 The Commonwealth also coordinates Kalina's foreign affairs through the Overseas Affairs Office of the Commonwealth Culture Secretariat.

+The Kalina Parliament acts as a federal parliament for the smaller, national island cherishes it governs.
+The Cherishes are semiautonomous and maintain their own ministries, but their legislatures are consolidated in the Kalina Parliament.

 ### The Vekllei Commonwealth